OfficeDev/teams-toolkit/docs/cicd_insider/README.md

 1. Change the build scripts if necessary.
 1. Remove the test scripts if you don't have tests.

 > Note: The provision step is expected to run separately by hand or by workflow.
-Please remember to commit after provisioning (results of provisioning will be deposited inside the `.fx` folder) and save the file content of `default.userdata` into Jenkins credentials to generate file `default.userdata`.
+Please remember to commit after provisioning (results of provisioning will be deposited inside the `.fx` folder) and save the file content of `.fx/publishProfiles/{YOUR_ENV_NAME}.userdata` into GitHub [repository secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) for future usage.

 ### Environment Variables
 Steps to create environment variables in GitHub: